the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 ### `CombinedInlineProp`

 These can be placed anywhere inside their inline-prop enabled components, or set to any prop of elements contained by the component.
-They will be set to the value returned by their `mappingFunction`(see `inlineProp.combine`), which is passed the values of all InlinePros this depends on.
+They will be set to the value returned by their `mappingFunction`(see `inlineProp.combine`), which is passed the values of all InlineProps this depends on.

 Moreover, CombinedInlineProp has the following method: